WHAT YOU SHOULD KNOW:

 Decrease the risk of future barotrauma:

 - Do not fly or scuba dive following a cold or ear infection.
-Ask your PHP if and when it is safe for you to do these activities.
+Ask your healthcare provider if and when it is safe for you to do these activities.

 - Follow guidelines about the recommended time between flights, scuba dives, skydives.
 Do not exercise or take a hot bath right after you scuba dive.